Where Analysis and Production Fit In

 Why Review is Important

-Back to why review gets so much attention.
 Review is often viewed as the culmination of e-discovery efforts and the most critical step prior to actually producing documents to the other side.
 It's the point at which legal teams traditionally gain a greater understanding of their case and are able to develop legal strategies based on the information that is uncovered.
-However, advanced analytics technologies are allowing legal teams to gain greater factual insights before the review phase, a point that was addressed in the ECA section of this guide.
+However, advanced analytics technologies now allow legal teams to gain greater factual insights before the review phase, a point that was addressed in the ECA section of this guide.

-Cases that involve a broad set of issues and many relevant players (custodians) will invariably result in a larger, more expensive final review project.
+Cases that involve a broad set of issues and many relevant players (custodians) will invariably result in a larger, more expensive review projects.
 But review is also heavily influenced by earlier e-discovery stages.
-Sloppy preservation practices or overly broad collections can result in more documents, creating more to review than what is actually necessarily, a problem that many companies experience.
+Sloppy preservation practices or overly broad collections can result in more documents, creating more ESI to review than what is actually necessary to the matter, a problem that many companies experience.

-Review is often discussed in the context of two primary e-discovery topics: costs and technology.
+Review is often discussed in the context of two critical e-discovery topics: costs and technology.

 Review is expensive.
 Most estimates have review accounting for between 70% and 80% of total e-discovery costs for the average case.
 Indeed, large-scale review projects can cost hundreds of thousands of dollars.
-Reviewers are often paid on a per-hour basis, which contributes to why review is so expensive and hard to predict.
-However, many companies are pressuring law firms to adopt alternative fee arrangements, such as payment systems that are based on a method other than billable hours.
+Reviewers are often paid on a per-hour basis, which can also make project budgets hard to predict.
+However, many companies are pressuring law firms to adopt alternative fee arrangements, such as billing models that are not based on billable hours.

-Because review is so expensive, many of the most significant advancements in e-discovery technology have been designed to address this stage of the e-discovery process.
-While new review platforms have greatly streamlined the traditional, linear review model, we encourage you to explore the early case assessment section of this guide to learn how many of these same technologies can be applied before review, a notion that the legal profession and e-discovery industry in general has been somewhat slow to grasp.
+Because review is so expensive, many of the most significant advancements in e-discovery technology address this stage of the e-discovery process.
+While new review platforms have greatly streamlined the traditional, linear review model, they can also achieve significant savings during early case assessment section of this guide.

 The E-Discovery Review Process

-Review is often conducted by a group of people, commonly referred to as a review team, comprising different levels of attorneys and other legal professionals (although technology is beginning to take the place of human reviewers, discussed in more detail below).
+Review is often conducted by a group of people, commonly referred to as a review team, comprising different levels of attorneys and other legal professionals.
 Most legal experts advocate taking a systematic approach to document review that accounts for the following considerations:

-Besides assessing relevancy, a huge part of the review process involves identifying documents that contain privileged information.
+Besides assessing relevancy, the review process involves identifying documents that contain privileged information.
 Privileged documents are those that fall under the protections of attorney-client privilege, a legal concept that protects certain communications between a client and his or her attorney and keeps those communications confidential, even when they contain information relevant to the legal matter.
-However, when privileged documents are produced, the privilege protection is deemed to be waived, and the documents are essentially fair game.
+While attorneys can take measures to protect privileged documents in the face of inadvertent disclosure (i.e., FRE 502(d) orders), the information they provide can't be "unlearned" by the opposing party's legal team.

 For this reason, privilege reviews are handled with the utmost care and are usually conducted by more senior attorneys, who have the most experience reviewing documents and know how to spot protected information and log it correctly for legal purposes.